videocoin/zktransverify/README.md

 ### Tight association of proof generation with encode process

 ## Status
-An Ethereum Smartcontract supporting zkSNARKs based verification is developed using a tool called Zokrates[17].
-This tool allows definitin of zkSNARKs verification system using DSL(Domain Specific Language) and generates smart contract for Ethereum.
-While generating the zkSNARKs proofs, the parameters can be partitioned to two sets called inputs and witness.
-Moving the parameters to witness protects them from verifier.
-Currently all the parameters are under inputs and needs to be changed as witness.

-TODO:
-The zkSNARKs proof libraries needs to be integrated with the transcode miner and VideoCoin client libraries.
+The zkSNARKs proof libraries needs to be split and integrated with the transcode miner and VideoCoin client libraries.

 ### References